 Let’s be honest, we all love a product that tastes good.
-But in the market, flavor is just the start.
+But in the market, flavour is just the start.
 If you are in the food and beverage space, especially on the R&D or product development side, you already know that nutrition food product formulation can make or break your success in a highly competitive B2B landscape.

 As brands race to meet shifting consumer preferences, clean-label product development continues to reshape the formulation process.